15 teamwork activities for any group

-The purpose of the Peanut Butter and Jelly Challenge is to promote communication and critical thinking skills within your group.
-Have everyone find a partner and give each participant a sheet of paper and a pencil.
+The purpose of a quick team-building game like the Peanut Butter and Jelly Challenge is to promote critical thinking and communication skills within your group in a short period of time.
+Start by having everyone find a partner, then give each participant a sheet of paper and a pencil.

-Instruct each person to write the most detailed instructions they can for making peanut butter and jelly sandwich.
+Instruct each team mate to take a few minutes and write the most detailed instructions they can for making a peanut butter and jelly sandwich.
 Encourage them to think about every single step involved.
 Once done, have everyone swap instructions with their partner.

 Now the fun can begin.
 Give each person everything they need to make their sandwich, but let them know they can only use the instructions provided by their partner as their guide.
 They cannot pick up, move, open, or use any supplies or ingredients that were not written as so, nor can they add or take away any steps.

 Hilarity will ensue if someone has forgotten, "open the bread bag," "pick up the knife," or "open the can of peanut butter."
 See if anyone successfully makes it to the end.
 This challenge is a wake-up call to remind group mates to be clear with words and directions.

 Lego matching is one of many icebreaker team-building activities because it allows people to get to know each other one-on-one.
 For this fun team-building activity, direct your group to organize into pairs.
 One partner will be the "builder," and the other the "speaker."
 Put a divider between them so they can no longer see one another and give each person the same Legos.
 Their color, shape, size, style, and number must be identical.